CDTC's Nondiscrimination Program consists of separate Title VI and Americans with Disabilities Act (ADA) components. Click for more information below.

 A formal, written complaint must be filed (see step 2 below) within 30 calendar days of the date the incident occurred or within 30 calendar days of the effective date of the action.
 The time limits may be extended if the complainant has been prevented by circumstances beyond his/her control from submitting the complaint, within the prescribed period or for other reasons considered sufficient by the CDTC Administrative and Financial Standing Subcommittee.

 Step 1: (Optional) Informal Resolution

-A person can, if desired, seek an informal (oral) resolution directly with the Executive Director, who is the Title VI Coordinator.
+A person can, if desired, seek an informal (oral) resolution directly with the Executive Director, who is the Title VI Coordinator and the ADA Coordinator.
 The complainant should note that an informal meeting does not count toward the 30 calendar day deadline for initiating a complaint.
 Only submission of a formal written complaint within the 30 calendar day deadline will meet the CDTC deadline for initiation of a complaint.

 Step 2: Filing of Complaint

 A person formally initiates the complaint procedure by filing in writing a complaint with the Executive Director.

 The complaint shall be submitted on the following form and should be as complete as possible, but must include the person’s name and contact information, the date of the incident, the identity of the person, program or service that caused the complaint, the basis of the discrimination, and the signature of the person complaining.
 Upon request, complaints may be received in alternate formats by persons with disabilities.